-Co-payment.
-(Co-pay) The fixed, up-front dollar amount You pay for certain Eligible Expenses.
+Co-payment (Co-pay).
+The fixed, up-front dollar amount You pay for certain Eligible Expenses.
 Co-payment amounts do not apply toward your Deductible.

 Covered Class.
-A class of employees, volunteers, Students or retirees who are eligible for Plan coverage.
-See "Who is eligible" for a description of Covered Classes.
+A class of employees or retirees who are eligible for Plan coverage.
+These are the Covered Classes under this Plan: